severalnines/docs/installation.rst

 Make sure the following is ready prior to this installation:

-* You already have a database cluster up and running
+* You already have a database cluster up and running.
-* Verify that sudo is working properly if you are using a non-root user
+* Verify that sudo is working properly if you are using a non-root user.
-* ClusterControl node must able to connect to all database nodes
+* ClusterControl node must able to connect to all database nodes.
-* Passwordless SSH from ClusterControl node to all nodes (including the ClusterControl node itself) has been configured correctly
+* Passwordless SSH from ClusterControl node to all nodes (including the ClusterControl node itself) has been configured correctly.
-* You must have internet connection on ClusterControl node during the installation process
+* You must have internet connection on ClusterControl node during the installation process.

 Redhat/CentOS
 ``````````````